Frank-readresolve/itp3-dist-arch/documentation/database-privileges.md

 ### Default privileges

 **Ownership:**
 The right to modify or destroy an object is inherent in being the object's owner, and cannot be granted or revoked in itself.
-However, like all privileges, that right can be inherited by members of the owning role
+However, like all privileges, that right can be inherited by members of the owning role.

 ### Public schema

+The public schema has particular protections.
+In order to override them, use:

+`GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO username;` (be careful to choose the privileges that apply in your context).

 ## How to grant database privileges